-Asankya's website has been taken down but a LinkedIn entry still exists.
+Asankya's website has been taken down but at time of writing a LinkedIn entry still exists.
 This entry, probably written in 2008 or thereabouts, states:

 Asankya began testing of its network, Hypermesh, in 2007, in multiple geographic locations and on 8 different Tier I/II Internet Service Providers.
 Asankya is in active beta testing with several customers in the cloud storage, cloud applications, video conferencing, and streaming media markets.
 Hypermesh will be launched in 1Q2009.

 ...
 Asankya is backed by investors including Veritas Venture Partners, In-Q-Tel, Seraph Group, Georgia Research Alliance, and several distinguished individual investors.